code-pushup/cli/examples/plugins/src/package-json/docs/type.audit.md

 **Audit failed**
 A `Issue` with severity `error` is present and names to the given file.
-The `license` of the given file, the target `license` as well as the given `license` are mentioned in the message.
+The `type` of the given file, the target `type` as well as the given `type` are mentioned in the message.

 ```md
   <table>